FanDuel promo code: Claim $200 in bonus bets for Seahawks vs. Patriots in 2026 NFL Big Game on Sunday

 Claim the latest FanDuel promo code to receive a $200 bonus for Patriots vs. Seahawks

-The kings of the 2025-26 NFL season will be decided on Sunday when the Seattle Seahawks take on the New England Patriots (+4.5), the perfect time to claim the latest FanDuel promo code, which offers new users $200 in bonus bets if their first wager of at least $5 wins.
+The kings of the 2025-26 NFL season will be decided on Sunday when the Seattle Seahawks take on the New England Patriots (+4.5, 45.5), the perfect time to claim the latest FanDuel promo code, which offers new users $200 in bonus bets if their first wager of at least $5 wins.
 Patriots vs. Seahawks begins at 6:30 p.m.
-ET, and the Seahawks are -231 money-line favorites.
+ET, and the Seahawks are -233 money-line favorites (risk $233 to win $100).
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.